The Centers for Disease Control website has national information on COVID-19 at: https://www.cdc.gov/coronavirus/2019-ncov/index.html

 The Pandemic-Electronic Benefits (P-EBT) Program, has been extended through the summer of 2021.
 P-EBT is available if you have an infant or child 0-5 years old and your family gets SNAP benefits.
 It is designed to help families with young children buy more food throughout the COVID-19 pandemic.
 For more information visit: https://www.map-ebt.org/

-SNAP online purchasing options have expanded.
-Beneficiaries can now shop for EBT eligible products from Hannaford, Stop & Shop, Price Chopper and ALDI via Instacart.
+SNAP’s online purchasing program remains active.
+Beneficiaries can now shop for EBT eligible products from Hannaford, Stop & Shop, Price Chopper, Amazon, Walmart and ALDI via Instacart.
 You can check your SNAP eligibility online or by calling (877) 382-2363.

 The Massachusetts Department of Public Health’s website is updated with statewide information on COVID-19: https://www.mass.gov/resource/information-on-the-outbreak-of-coronavirus-disease-2019-covid-19